 A mid-term examination is planned for the course.
 Most exam questions will reflect the material covered in lecture and assigned reading.
-Questions will consist mostly of short answer questions, with a few multiple-choice, T-F, and longer essay questions thrown in as well.
+Questions will consist mostly of short answer questions, with a few multiple-choice, T-F, and longer essay questions as well.

 A semester-long, team-based interface design project will be given in this course.
 The project will be broken down into four parts, each around three weeks in duration.
-The overall grade for the project will be about half of your grade, with the individual parts of the project worth approximately 10% of your grade, each.
+The overall grade for the project will be a substantial portion of your grade, with the individual parts of the project worth approximately 10% of your grade, each.
 The project will have your team develop an alternative interface for some computer-based application.
 The assignments will have you evaluate users, needs, and tasks in the domain, design a mock-up for a new interface, develop a prototype of that interface, and evaluate your design.
 The material which you turn in should be presented professionally, and should stress grammatical correctness and clarity.
 An electronic version of the project will be posted to the Web; a paper version will also be handed in.
 There will be templates available to let you know more about the format for submitting your work, and to provide some idea of what is expected.
 You will be judged on your originality, innovativeness, quality of writing, and correctness.
 Further details will accompany each assignment.

 Reading assignments will be specified for each week.
 You are expected to come to class, and be prepared -- that is, having read and having made an attempt to understand the material.
 You should be ready to discuss the material covered in the lectures and reading.
 Much of the material in this course is subjective.
 Feel free to describe your views.
 A portion of your grade will be determined by a subjective participation rating.
 If you come to class prepared and participate in discussions, you can anticipate receiving all of this credit.